Yoshkar-Ola: Transport

 Yoshkar-Ola is linked to other cities and regions in Russia by a series of train and bus routes.
 The local train station is currently served by a daily train to and from the capital Moscow with other short-service trains running to and from Kazan.
 Moscow and various other nearby towns and regions can also be reached by buses departing from the local bus station.
 The Yoshkar-Ola Airport is also located 9 km north of the city and handles small aircraft Moscow-bound flights (Vnukovo International Airport) since April 2012.

 Destinations within the city limits can be reached through a network of buses, trolleys, and route taxis, or marshrutkas.

 Economy

 The 4th Kiev-Zhitomir Rocket Division of the 27th Guards Missile Army of the Strategic Rocket Forces is located nearby.

+In the Yoshkar-Ola area there are two Arsenals of the Russian Armed Forces, the 116th, and the other the 11th Navy Arsenal.
+Of these, the 116th arsenal became part of OAO Oboronservis / Remvooruzhenie.

-Yoshkar-Ola has a prison colony, which came to international attention in September 2022 as the location of a Wagner group video in which Yevgeny Prigozhin promised convicts they would be released from prison if they served a six-month combat tour in the war against Ukraine.
+Yoshkar-Ola has a prison colony, which came to international attention in September 2022 as the location of a Wagner Group video in which Yevgeny Prigozhin promised convicts they would be released from prison if they served a six-month combat tour in the war against Ukraine.